ArkEcosystemArchive/docs-legacy/docs/guidebook/core/transaction-lifecycle.md

 1. Derive the delegate's public key from the function's `keys` parameter.
 2. Create a payload hash by serializing the block data into a binary-encoded format.
-3. Create an SHA256 hash by using the payload hash as input.
+3. Create a SHA256 hash by using the payload hash as input.
 4. Sign the SHA256 hash with the delegate's private key.
 5. Create a block ID using the hashed block data.
 6. Cast the data into a Block model using the new transaction and block ID.